 River.
 There, their tanks, with A

 A Company, on January 5th, was near the Gumain River attached to the 194th Tank Battalion.
 It was evening and they believed they were in a relatively safe place.
 Lt.
 Kenneth Bloomfield told his men to get some sleep.
 Their sleep was interrupted by the sound of a gun shot.
 The tankers had no idea that they were about to engage the Japanese who had lunched a major offensive.

 The tankers sprayed a withering fire on the Japanese.
 Taking heavy casualties, the Japanese put down a smoke screen.
 Because of the wind, the smoke blew back on their own troops.

-During the engagement there was a great deal of confusion which the Japanese took advantage of.
-One Japanese soldier managed to plant a thermite bomb on a tank's bow gun port.
-The crew was wounded when it went off.
+During the engagement there was a great deal of confusion which the Japanese took advantage of during the fight.
+One Japanese soldier managed to plant a thermite bomb on a tank's bow gun port, and the crew was wounded when it went off.
 To prevent the loss of the tank, Henry climbed into it and drove it to a safe location.
 For his actions, he received the Silver Star.
 At three in the morning, the Japanese broke off the engagement.

 A Company was sent, in support of the